Little Problems

-"Little Problems" is an episode of the BBC sit-com, Only Fools and Horses.
+"Little Problems" is an episode of the BBC sitcom Only Fools and Horses.
 It was the final episode of series 6, and was first screened on 12 February 1989.

 Synopsis

 With his wedding to Cassandra approaching, Rodney is downbeat as he believes that he will never receive his diploma in computing, having apparently failed his exam again, and also has the problem of needing to find £2,000 for the couple's new flat.
 However, Del Boy states that he will take care of these problems, as he announces that he is giving Rodney the £2,000 as a wedding present.
 He then hands over Rodney's diploma, telling him that his teacher had been delayed in marking some of the diplomas.
 After Rodney leaves, Del admits to Uncle Albert that Rodney had in fact completely failed his exam, and his teacher required a £150 bribe in order to give a passing grade.
 In addition, Del will either need to sell his stock of mobile phones or get Boycie to pay up for the faulty VCRs that Del had sold him a few months previously to raise the £2,000.

 The following night, Del has no luck in selling his phones, and Boycie claims to have no money, thanks to the combination of a slump in the used-car market and medical bills for his wife Marlene's pregnancy.
 The situation gets darker when Mickey Pearce and Jevon enter the Nag's Head with one arm in plaster and a neck collar respectively to inform Del that local crime bosses Tony and Danny Driscoll are hunting him, and that it was in fact the Driscolls who had supplied Del's phones.

 The Driscoll Brothers enter the pub, prompting Del, Mickey, Jevon and Trigger to hide in the upstairs function room.
 The Driscolls search the room but find nothing.
 Just as it looks like they are safe, Trigger accidentally activates the antenna in Del's cordless phone, causing it to extend up Del's nose, giving away their hiding place.
 The Driscolls demand Del pays them £2,000, but Del manages to extend time on the payment by reminding them that he had looked after their mother when they got themselves jailed for their early crimes.
 Having seen the Driscolls enter, an intimidated Boycie enquires whether Del had bought the VCRs off them, and Del, seeing a chance to get his payment, says he did.
 The "skint" Boycie suddenly produces £3,000 from his jacket pocket, giving Del the money that he needs.